xiaoboCBSR/DVL/README.md

 2. Download the extracted distributed representations of WebTables from [].
 The extracted feature files go to `./features`.
 3. To train a model, run 'train_test_dvl.py' with the path to the configs.

-'''shell
+'''
 python train_test_dvl.py -c=./configs/sherlock+LDA.txt
 '''

 4. For evaluation:

-'''shell
+'''
 python train_test_dvl.py -c=./configs/sherlock+LDA.txt --mode=eval --model_list=./results/type78/sherlock+LDA/DVL_pairflip_0.45.pt
 '''

 ## Contact

-To get help with problems using Sato or replicating our results, please submit a GitHub issue.
+To get help with problems using DVL or replicating our results, please submit a GitHub issue.